Choo99/Meme-Chatbot/README.md

 The following directory is our structure of our project:

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/structure.PNG)
-- Figure 6 shows 2 directories of our project which are notebook and python
+Figure 6 shows the 2 directories of our project which are notebook and python

 The notebook directory contains the record of our training process.